Amrize AG research snapshot

 Management

-Jan Jenisch combines the chairman and CEO roles.
-The key test is whether growth capex, acquisitions, dividend payments, and repurchases increase per-share value while net leverage remains disciplined.
+Jan Jenisch combines the chairman and CEO roles, with Baris Oran appointed CFO in March 2026.
+The key test is whether growth capex, the PB Materials and Rapid Redi-Mix acquisitions, dividend payments, and the active buyback increase per-share value while net leverage remains disciplined.

 Industry trend

-Infrastructure, data-center, industrial, repair, and refurbishment activity can support long-run demand, but residential demand, funding timing, rates, and local project cycles determine shorter-term results.
+Infrastructure, data-center, industrial, repair, and refurbishment activity can support long-run demand, while residential new construction is expected to recover in 2027.
+Funding timing, rates, and local project cycles determine shorter-term results.

 Valuation and margin of safety

-The July 9 price implied roughly 24.1x trailing earnings and 21.1x trailing free cash flow.
+The July 31 price implied roughly 23.5x trailing earnings, 17.4x forward earnings, and 20.6x trailing free cash flow.
 The margin of safety is limited unless management converts guided growth and margin improvement into durable per-share earnings.

 Source-backed data